A frightening gift, or curse?

 No dad should have to bury his little girl.
 I can’t imagine the pain.

 I think I met this girl once – at the end of meeting.
 Didn’t she stop by with another friend asking her father to do something?
 From the picture on the program, I will always believe it so.

 And then there is that weird “far away eyes” thing.
 Yes.
 I did see her – and her eyes.

 And I think I knew then, just like I did with the others.
 All the others, over the years.

 I don’t see dead people.
 I see it — death, in their eyes, “Faraway eyes” before they go.

 Or am I just imagining it.

-Please see other related Irish stories.
+Please click on titles to see other related Irish stories.

 • Connected?
 Who is related?

 • Irish loving and fighting.